This is an introduction to the folder structure that Mistika VR will create in your computer:

 During the installation (and also in the initial dialog appearing when opening Mistika VR) two base folders are defined:

-- SGO Data/Media (Material): This is the base folder where the rendered media files are created.
+- SGO Data/Media (Material): This is the base folder where the rendered media files are created by default.

 - SGO Data/Projects (Work): This is the base folder where all the projects are created.
 A project contains all the work that you do for a production ( not including the rendered media, which is defined in the point above).

 You can change the location of those folders at any time, in the Paths dialog appearing when opening Mistika VR.
-They are sepparated because in general they have different needs: Project files are small but they should be in the most reliable and proteted disk, and make backpups often because it is all your work.
-Meanwhile, the media files (rendered media and camera files) should be located in the fastest storage available for you.
-Rendered files do not require backups as you can re-render them easily (as long as you keep the RENDER folder explained below)
+They are separated because in general they have different needs: Project files are small but they should be in the most reliable and protected storage, and it is recommended to make backups often because the projects contain all the work that you do in the application.
+Meanwhile, the media files (rendered media) should be located in the fastest storage available for you.
+Normally the rendered files do not require backups as you can re-render them easily (as long as you keep the RENDER folder explained below)

-For collaborative workflows, when using multiple systems or multple Mistika products it is highly recommended to share those folders between all the systems, and use the same ones for all the products.
+For collaborative workflows, when using multiple systems or multiple Mistika products it is highly recommended to share those folders between all the systems and all the Mistika products, also making sure that all users have the adequate permissions so they can collaborate between them.

 When you create a new project it will contain several sub-folders.
-Most of them are not relevant for Mistika VR, but they need to be there so different SGO products (Mamba, Mistika Ultima...) can work with the same project.
+Most of them are not relevant for Mistika VR, but they need to be there so different SGO products (Mistika VR, Mistika Ultima, Mistika Boutique, Mistika Review, etc ) can share the same project.

-The relevant project folders and project files for Mistika VR users are only these:
+The relevant folders and files for the Mistika VR product are only these:

 - ProjectName/DATA :